RichardFreedman/Encoding_Music/01_Tutorials/01_Notebook_Introduction.md

 The **sequence in which cells have been run** is tracked in the space to left of individual cells.
 The succession often matters, since one cell will use the state of a variable or dataframe that has been created in a previous one.
 This is important, since it is possible to alter in a subsequent cell something that has been established in a previous one.

 It is also good practice to **copy and rename** any notebook you work on in order to preserve the original version of it.
+See more below to learn how.

 ## Run the Notebooks in a Browser or VS Code